hkjeldsberg/kafka-docs/doks/fundamentals.md

 ## Brokers and Clusters

-A Kafka cluster consists of one or several brokers, wher one broker is the selected **controller**.
+A Kafka cluster consists of one or several brokers, where one broker is the selected **controller**.
 Basic function: manage partitions locally.
 Takes input from producers and places them in partitions.
 Recieves requests from consumers and let them read from partitions.
 Each partition has replicas (controller by replication factor), such that partitions are replicated on separate brokers working as a backup.
 Also in charge of electing a leader.
 Partitions are distributed